RyanLangston/CP-2/README.md

-# Will host all my code for Computer Science 2
+# Hosts all my code for Computer Science 2

-TODO:
-- Figure out how to use multiple things